VictorNxumalo/VictorNxumaloPortfolio/README.md

 Image Optimization: Some images (e.g., a in project cards) have broken paths.
 Verify asset links.

 Summary
-Your design blends modern minimalism (Bootstrap grids, clean typography) with dynamic interactivity (animations, hover effects).
+The design blends modern minimalism (Bootstrap grids, clean typography) with dynamic interactivity (animations, hover effects).
 The gold/dark blue theme and monospace fonts create a tech-savvy, professional identity, while Montserrat ensures readability.
 Refining font usage and image paths will polish the experience further.